How do I find out my domain value?

 - How it will help identify and differentiate goods and services in the marketplace.

 - How much traffic it is attracting on the internet.

-In general, domain names which are short, catchy and have high-recall potential can be of great value.
+In general, finding available domain names which are short, catchy and have high-recall potential can be of great value.

 Factors influencing domain value

 The domain value depends on a variety of factors, some of which correspond to measurable parameters.
 Factors include: